spsforks/google-sanitizers-wiki/AddressSanitizerIntelMemoryProtectionExtensions.md

 the number of expensive BNDMOV and very expensive BNDLDX/BNDSTX instruction is comparable to the number of checks.
 For these applications we expect MPX to be slower than alternative software-only solutions, such as [AddressSanitizer](AddressSanitizer).

-Note that the data is preliminary because we've built the benchmarks and without the MPX-enabled glibc.
+Note that the data is preliminary because we've built the benchmarks without the MPX-enabled glibc.

 # False positives
 ## False positive with atomic pointers
 http://software.intel.com/en-us/forums/topic/413959
 ```
 % cat cxx11_ptr_check.cc
 // Example of a false positive with Pointer Checker or MPX.
 // The false report happens because the pointer update
 // and the metadata update together do not happen atomically.